-- A site that had a moderate site relocation gets a new number but keeps the same four-letter code. - A site that had a significant site relocation gets a new name and a new four-letter code.
+- A site that had a minor site relocation keeps its four-letter code and number. - A site that had a moderate site relocation gets a new number but keeps the same four-letter code. - A site that had a significant site relocation gets a new name and a new four-letter code.